Event Schema

 get

 : method (depends on the eventsource used.
-Can be topic for Kafka, for example.)
+Can be topic for Kafka)

 /helloworld